zoe-gif/md-notes/Study notes/QS/Measurement and Estimating/Estimating and Management for simple building works in HK reading notes.md

 - Unit: no.
     - Measured at the height of 1.00m above ground
     - Group by girth 0.60-0.90m, in stages of 0.30m
-- Coverage: grubbing of roots, disposal of materials, filling of voids
+- Inclusion: grubbing of roots, disposal of materials, filling of voids

 ~~~
 VI(a).2.2 Cutting down trees which are not in an open area